Auro01/P11_Libraries/README.md

 # P11_Libraries
 Libraries used for the class advanced programming

-Static library  cointains the functions
+Static library
+contains the functions:

 /*
 returns a integer that corresponds to the character or string received of binary numbers